[Note: Any changes from the copy handed out

 away if you do not use them.
 But even if that happens, I expect you to carry

 two things with you.
-One is an understanding of the potential for
+One is an understanding of the potential for computer-assisted

-computer-assisted reporting in your work.
+reporting in your work.
 The other is a mindset.
-I hope you
+I hope you will, as a matter of

-will, as a matter of habit, ask the people you encounter in your reporting not
+habit, ask the people you encounter in your reporting not just what they know,

-just what they know, but how they know it, and ask to see the evidence.
+but how they know it, and ask to see the evidence.

 Prerequisites:

-Graduate students: Successful completion or current enrollment
+journalism: Successful completion or current enrollment in

-in JOUR 501, or equivalent professional experience.
+JOUR 501, or equivalent professional experience.

-Non-journalism majors and special students:
+programs and special students: Written permission or

-Written permission or professional reporting experience.
+professional reporting experience.

 You will need to